 Healthy living is about a better sense of physical, mental, and spiritual well-being in a wholesome, optimistic, and active lifestyle.

-What do you mean by healthy living sounds profound, but looking at it as the "should-be" way to live and then challenge yourself, you will realize how simple these things are to make it a healthy habit.
+Getting a full dose of a healthy lifestyle seems elusive.
+What does healthy living means to you and me?
+Is it too strict?
+Can we really have it?
+In a sense, looking at it as the "should-be" way to live and then challenging ourselves, we might realize how simple these things are to make it a healthy habit.

 Healthy eating is all about getting a nutritional lifestyle that delivers a balanced diet.
 It considers consuming different food groups in the right quantities.
 It means a balance of whole grains, fruits, and vegetables, protein, dairy, fat & sugar to supply enough of everything a human body needs for good health.

 It helps a lot to eat whole grains such as brown rice and pasta, whole wheat bread whenever possible, and darker colored fruits and vegetables.